What Is Collateral & Do I Need It For A Business Loan?

 - Cash reserves

-As mentioned above, for many business loans, the lender might require a personal guarantee in addition to collateral.
+The lender might also require a personal guarantee in addition to collateral.
 If you sign a personal guarantee, personal assets such as vehicles, real estate, or personal cash could be seized to pay back the loan in the event of a default.

 How Much Collateral Do I Need For A Loan?

-Business owners with low credit scores or no credit history may also be able to qualify for a loan by securing it with collateral.
+- Credit Score: Business owners with low credit scores or no credit history may be required to provide collateral in order to secure a loan.

-Again, it’s important to fully understand what collateral is required based on the loan you’re pursuing.
-Be sure to thoroughly read your contract and discuss any concerns you have with your lender.
+Be sure to thoroughly read your loan contract to learn the specifics of the collateral required and discuss any concerns you have with your lender.

 Types Of Business Loans That Commonly Require Collateral